tandero/tandero.github.io/content/about.md

 ### A brief timeline of my personal universe

-* 1988 Conceived to the surprise of everyone involved
+* 1988 Conceived, to the surprise of everyone involved
 * 1995 Recruited to gifted/enrichment program
 * 1999 Academic Excellence award
 * 2005 Communications Technology award